Todd Gilliland: 2022–present: Move to Cup Series

-On November 30, 2021, Front Row Motorsports announced that Gilliland would move to the No. 38 Cup Series ride and compete for NASCAR Rookie of the Year.
+On November 30, 2021, Front Row Motorsports announced that Gilliland would bypass the Xfinity Series to drive Front Rows No. 38 Cup Series ride and compete for NASCAR Rookie of the Year.
 His first Cup Series race was at the 2022 Daytona 500.
 Gilliland started 29th and finished 33rd after being eliminated in an incident on lap 190.
-On December 15, 2022, Gilliland returned to the No. 38 car for his second full-time in the Cup Series with new crew chief Ryan Bergenty.
+On December 15, 2022, Gilliland returned to the No. 38 car for his second full-time season in the Cup Series with new crew chief Ryan Bergenty.
 However, on February 7, Gilliland was demoted to a part-time ride since Zane Smith will be in the No. 38 car for six races.
-However, Gilliland will pilot the No. 15 for Rick Ware Racing in five races.
+Gilliland however was able to sign a deal with Rick Ware Racing for five races; one in the No. 15 and four in the No. 51.
 On March 2, Front Row Motorsports announced that Gilliland will race at Talladega in the No. 36 to complete his full season.
+He ended up finishing the season 28th in points, scoring four top-tens with a best finish of eighth.

+On August 9, it was announced that Gilliland would return to Front Row Motorsports in the No. 38 in 2024, which would mark his third season in the NASCAR Cup Series.

+Gilliland's early season performances showed improvement to the previous two years, as he led a then career-high sixteen laps at the Daytona 500 prior to being collected in a late-race incident, before surpassing that stat by leading the most laps at Atlanta with 58, though he would fall out of win contention late on with a broken toe link.
+During a run of nine consecutive Top 20 finishes in late spring and early summer, Gilliland signed a multi-year extension with Front Row.
+With four top-ten finishes and an average finish of 20.9, Gilliland finished 22nd in the standings, one position higher than his experienced teammate Michael McDowell.
+On November 19, 2024, FRM announced that Gilliland would move to the No. 34 in 2025.

 Personal life

-Gilliland's father David competed in the NASCAR Cup Series.
+Gilliland's father David formerly competed in the NASCAR Cup Series.
 His grandfather Butch, the 1997 NASCAR Winston West Series champion, formerly competed in the Cup and Truck Series.